Kinvey/swift-sdk/KinveyKit/Documents/guides/datatype-guide/Datatypes In KinveyKit-template.md

 ## Datatypes in KinveyKit
 Not all object types are representable in Kinvey's back-end and thus are not saved when specified as a property of a `KCSPersistable` class.
-In general, only properties of JOSN-compatible types are persistable.
+In general, only properties of JSON-compatible types are persistable.
 This is done to make back-end cross-platform compatible and easy to parse.
 These considerations are similar to those when using `NSCoding`.

 We've also provided built-in converters for common `Foundation` types (as specified in the table below).
 If you want to support other types, supply a proxy property (as described below).